Ottoman clothing: Headwear

-Ottoman headdresses indicated the status and occupation of the wearer.
+In particular, headgear played a central role in designating social status and position.
+In the 14th century, a son of Sultan Orhan reserved a particular headgear for himself.
+Similarly, certain colors of headgear were reserved for members of the Ottoman court, the Greeks, Franks, and other groups.
+In the 16th century, this informal system of headgear rankings was codified into law, with sultans, viziers, janissaries, and commoners each receiving their designated headgear type.
+Until 1829, headgear was the most potent indicator of male social status.
+While commoners wore "külahs" covered with 'abani' or 'Yemeni', higher-ranking men wore a wide variety of turbans.

 Royal turbans could be decorated with feathers in an ornamental aigrette.
 Starting from the 19th century, sultans started wearing fezzes instead of turbans.
-The daughters of sultans would receive luxurious jewelry when getting married, including diadems or veils with jewels embedded in them.
+The daughters of sultans would receive luxurious jewelry when marrying, including diadems or veils with jewels embedded in them.
 Imperial and noble ladies would also cover their heads with small handkerchiefs and their faces with Brussels net veils.

-There are not a lot of records of women's clothing at the time, so artwork is used to gain some understanding.
+There are not many records of women's clothing at the time, but artwork can provide some understanding.
 Headdresses were typically tall, pointed hats with a veil attached to them, which served to cover their faces during outings.
 In depictions of sultanas, their clothing is mostly fabricated with few references to what Ottoman women actually wore.
 A portrait of Roxelana depicts her wearing a pillbox-shaped headdress with decorative jewels on the border.
 While her headdress illustrates popular styles in Ottoman women's headwear at the time, her clothing remains very similar to European-style clothing.
-This was a popular way of depicting women, specifically sultanas, back then.
+This was a popular way to depict women, specifically sultanas.

 Many factors contributed to changes in Ottoman women's garments, including the cost of materials and firmans, or royal declarations.
 At the beginning of the 18th century, upper-class women began wearing yashmaks, or veils that covered their faces when going out.
-Over time, the yashmaks became more transparent and wider with silver embroidery.
-As more changes were made to women’s clothing, yashmaks and feraces were seen less as garments to cover the body and instead as decorative and ornamental styles.
+Over time, the yashmaks became more transparent and wider, with silver embroidery.
+As more changes were made to women's clothing, yashmaks and feraces were seen less as garments to cover the body, and more as decorative and ornamental styles.

-In the 19th century, there were more extreme changes in women’s clothing.
+In the 19th century, there were more extreme changes in women's clothing.
 Yemenis, or headscarves, were so thin that their hair was almost all visible.
-Other traditional garments combined Turkish and European styles of fashion.

-Around the time of World War I, Turkish women began wearing headscarves tied below the chin instead of the charsaf, a robe-like dress that covered the whole body and head except for the eyes.
+Other traditional garments combined Turkish and European fashions.
+Around World War I, Turkish women began wearing headscarves tied below the chin instead of the carsaf, a robe-like dress that covered the whole body and head except for the eyes.